What is sciatica and how do you relieve this condition?

-Sciatica occurs when the sciatic nerve – the body’s largest nerve, located in the lower back and traveling through the legs – becomes compressed.
-This commonly occurs as the result of a degenerative spine condition such as degenerative disc disease, osteoarthritis or spinal stenosis.
-These conditions develop when the anatomical elements of the spine begin to deteriorate due to the wear and tear that comes with supporting the body’s weight and lending the neck and back their flexibility.
-Degenerative spine conditions can lead to sciatica when an inflamed or misaligned vertebrae or intervertebral disc, for example, applies pressure to the sciatic nerve.
+Sciatica occurs when the sciatic nerve (the body’s largest nerve) becomes compressed in the lower back.
+This commonly occurs as the result of a degenerative spine condition, such as degenerative disc disease, osteoarthritis or spinal stenosis.
+These conditions develop when parts of the spine begin to deteriorate due to the wear from supporting the body’s weight and lending the neck and back their flexibility.
+Degenerative spine conditions can lead to sciatica when an inflamed or misaligned disc applies pressure to the sciatic nerve.
 Read on to learn about sciatica symptoms and available treatments for relief.

 Sciatica symptoms typically only affect one side of the body and include: